 I tell stories about the East and the West that I think help both understand each other, seriously.
 These stories almost always connect history, culture, international relations, current affairs, and often the influences on and the interests of people who shape these stories.

-I wrote two books: “Egypt on the Brink” (Yale, 2010), which luckily turned out to be an international bestseller as it was published three months before Egypt’s 2011 revolution.
-The book tells the story of Egypt (and the Egyptians) from the fall of the monarchy and the rise of Nasser in the early 1950s to the end of the first decade of the 21st century when it became clear to me that the then prevailing structure will crumble.
+I wrote two books: “Egypt on the Brink” (Yale, 2010), which luckily turned out to be an international bestseller as it was published three months before Egypt’s 2011 uprising.
+The book tells the story of Egypt from the fall of liberalism in the country in the early 1950s to the end of the first decade of the 21st century when it became clear to me that the then prevailing political structure will crumble.

-The second book, “Islamism: A History of Political Islam” (Yale, 2017) tells the different stories of the different strands of political Islam from the fall of the Ottoman Empire almost exactly a century ago, until now - and how and why these stories continue to have major influences on the Arab World and the wider Middle East, as well as spill over beyond.
+The second book, “Islamism: A History of Political Islam” (Yale, 2017) tells the stories of the different strands of political Islam from the fall of the Ottoman Empire until now - and how and why these stories continue to have major influences on North Africa, the Middle East, the Gulf, and beyond.

 I wrote and presented several BBC documentary series, including “The Making of the Modern Arab World” (2014), the BBC’s biggest series on the history of the region; “Islam Divided: Sunni-Shii”; “Sands of Time: A History of Saudi Arabia”; “Stirring a Revolution: Coffee Culture in the Arab World”; and the episode on the British military intelligence officer Gertrude Stein in the series “Minds at War”.

-I write other stories as well – ones that I think are important, and that I’m keen to tell.
-For example, reviews of books that merit attention, some of which are far from well known; and stories about cultures, especially when they intersect, such as Muslims in Europe now.
+I write other stories as well – ones that I think are important and merit attention.
+For example, reviews of books, and stories about cultures, especially when they intersect and engage with each other, harmoniously or otherwise.

-In the past year, I have started a series I call “Know” that delves into different ways of understanding ourselves and what we tend to call the Divine.
+My ongoing series “Know” delves into different ways of understanding ourselves and what we tend to call the Divine.